Race caller

 A race caller is a public-address announcer or sportscaster who describes the progress of a race, either for on-track or radio and TV fans.
 They are most prominent in horse racing, auto racing and track-and-field events.

 Among the jobs of a race caller is to identify the positions of various entrants during the race, and point out any sudden moves made by them.
 In horse racing, many callers also point out the posted fractions—the times at which the lead horse reached the quarter-mile, half-mile and similar points of a race.

 A race-caller who specifically describes the event over a racetrack's public-address system is the track announcer.

 In horse racing, track announcers handle up to nine or ten races per day; more on special stakes-race days.

 Most horse-race callers memorize the horses' and jockeys' (or drivers in harness racing) silks and the horses' colors before the race, to be able to quickly identify each entrant.
 During a racing day, track announcers also inform patrons of scratches, and jockey/driver and equipment changes (for example, whether a horse is wearing "quarter inch bends" or "mud caulks").

 History

-USA

-The earliest known race calls occurred with megaphones long before the Public address system existed.
-In horse racing, the most well-known gentlemen was Jack Adler who started getting involved in racing as early as 1877 as a teenager.
-The Guttenberg Racetrack had an official announcer who broke down providing a segue to announcing for Jack in the early 1890s.
-He was famous for the phrase "ALLLLLLL Right!!!"
-In auto racing, Frederick William Burns gets the nod.
-In November 1900, he was the announcer at the very first New York Auto Show but, Fred's racing days go all the way back to Bicycle racing in the late 19th century whereby he became well-known as the First Professional Megaphoner.
-Fred Burns was the first announcer of any kind in athletics dating back to 1884 and Staten Island Athletic Club games.
-As an aside, Jack Adler and Fred Burns were friends, worked in boxing together and even announced baseball as a tandem for the New York Giants.